AnaghaDhekne/Automatic-Depression-Detection/README.md

 # Automatic Depression Detection Through Visual Inputs

 This project aims to detect depression by analyzing emotional expressions in real-time video data using advanced machine learning techniques and a robust ETL pipeline.
-The system is designed to preprocess video inputs, extract relevant features, and detect emotions with high accuracy, making it a valuable tool for mental health monitoring.
+The system is designed to preprocess video inputs, extract relevant features, and detect emotions with co-relation with Beck Depression Inventory II score providing high accuracy, making it a valuable tool for mental health monitoring.

 ---